A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Matmata is best known for the location of Luke Skywalker’s house in the original Star Wars films.
 Obviously if you are not a fan of the franchise, then give this stop a miss!
 The building has been transformed into a hotel, named ‘Hotel Sidi Idriss’.
 This is now a major tourist attraction; you can stay overnight at the hotel or just pay a nominal fee to look around.
 We didn’t do this as we don’t care enough about Star Wars to deal with the hassle, plus the hotel has some seriously sketchy reviews – be prepared.

-For example, near Matmata is Toujane, a beautiful little village, great if you want a homestay somewhere (and much nicer than Matmata, in our opinion).
+For example, near Matmata is a beautiful little village called Toujane, great if you want a homestay somewhere (and much nicer than Matmata, in our opinion).
 The scenery past Matmata towards Douz is also worth your time.

-To book a tour in advance (you can find an in-person operator in Douz if you prefer to reserve in person), we recommend using Get Your Guide.
+To book a tour in advance and check reviews, we recommend using Get Your Guide.
+(You can find an in-person operator in Douz if you prefer to reserve in person).

 Tozeur